saigangasani/tribzy-hack/README.md

     ```

 ## Usage
-1. **Sign up**:
-    - Navigate to the signup page and create an account.
+1. **Sign up**: Navigate to the signup page and create an account.

-2. **Create Profile**:
-    - Fill in your profile details, including preferences, habits, and interests.
+2. **Create Profile**: Fill in your profile details, including preferences, habits, and interests.

-3. **Find Matches**:
-    - Once your profile is created, use the matching feature to find compatible roommates.
+3. **Find Matches**: Once your profile is created, use the matching feature to find compatible roommates.

-## Contributing
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.

-## License
-This project is licensed under the MIT License.

 ## Screenshots
 1. **Login Page**: